BlueByteSystemsInc/PDMShell/src/RUNTASK.md

 ---
 description: Runs a PDM task on one file or files found by search.
-title: RUNTASK Command | PDMShell | SOLIDWORKS PDM
+title: runtask Command | PDMShell | SOLIDWORKS PDM
 ---
-# RUNTASK Command
+# runtask
 ## Description
 The `runtask` command allows you to execute a PDM task on a specific file or via search in the PDM vault.